 - You will then be taken to a page that explains what you are able to do and there is a question you need to answer in order to confirm you definitely want to release yourself in to Clearing.

 - You will receive an email confirming you are in Clearing.

 Why has Clearing changed?

 UCAS chief executive Clare Marchant said: “We are confident the new personalised Clearing in 2020 will transform the experience for students.

 “They won’t need to search through a mountain of courses or make endless phone calls.

 “The most appropriate course options for them as an individual will be presented through their online account.”

 Clearing will also still be available in the traditional way.
 All courses with vacancies will be listed on the UCAS website, and applicants can contact universities to discuss any of the courses expected to be available.

-To apply for our NCTJ-accredited BA (Hons) Multimedia Journalism degree The School of Journalism in London or Manchester, here are the UCAS codes you need:
+To apply for our NCTJ-accredited BA (Hons) Multimedia Journalism degree The School of Journalism in London, here is the UCAS codes you need: